kingluddite/web-dev-notes/frontend/js/react/wesbos/18-firebase.md

 ```

 #### Is is safe to put our API key on the client?
+No.

-No. And that is where the authentication rules on Firebase will come in handy to make our App safer
+And that is where the authentication rules on Firebase will come in handy to make our App safer

-**note** your numbers will be different
+**note** Your numbers will be different

 ## [React Component Lifecycle](https://facebook.github.io/react/docs/react-component.html)
 Gives us a bunch of entry points into a Component

-When a Component is being mounted (aka being rendered onto the page) there is different entry points of where it (the Component) can hook into and do various things (like an AJAX request or check for any number of items or in our case we will connect to `rebase`)
+When a Component is being mounted (_aka being rendered onto the page_) there is different entry points of where it (_the Component_) can hook into and do various things (_like an **AJAX** request or check for any number of items or in our case we will connect to `rebase`_)

 ### [componentWillMount()](https://facebook.github.io/react/docs/react-component.html#componentwillmount)
-Is invoked immediately before mounting occurs.
-It is called before `render()`, therefore setting state in this method will not trigger a re-rendering.
-Avoid introducing any side-effects or subscriptions in this method.
+* Is invoked immediately before mounting occurs
+* It is called before `render()`, therefore setting `state` in this method will not trigger a re-rendering
+* Avoid introducing any side-effects or subscriptions in this method.
 This is the only lifecycle hook called on server rendering.
 Generally, we recommend using the `constructor()` instead.

 `componentWillMount()` will help us sync our Component `state` with our Firebase `state`